Visible documents, selection, query editing, and navigation stay ahead of counts and optional collection metadata.

 Do real MongoDB work in a tool built for the desktop.

-Mongo GUI combines fast browsing, query replay and export workflows, safer editing, schema and index insight, dashboards, performance monitoring, live watch ergonomics, and privacy-first AI in a native macOS client designed for developers and operators who spend real time inside MongoDB.
+Mongo GUI combines row-first browsing, reconnect restoration, query replay and export workflows, safer editing, schema and index insight, dashboards, performance monitoring, live watch ergonomics, and privacy-first AI in a native macOS client designed for developers and operators who spend real time inside MongoDB.

 - Signed and notarized direct-download macOS distribution path.